Craterellus tubaeformis

-Craterellus tubaeformis (formerly Cantharellus tubaeformis) is an edible fungus, also known as the winter chanterelle, yellowfoot, winter mushroom, or funnel chanterelle.
+Craterellus tubaeformis (formerly Cantharellus tubaeformis) is a species of fungus, also known as the winter chanterelle, yellowfoot, winter mushroom, or funnel chanterelle.
 It was reclassified from Cantharellus, which has been supported by molecular phylogenetics.

 C. tubaeformis is a yellowish-brown and trumpet-shaped mushroom found in great numbers late in the mushroom season, thus earning the common name winter mushroom.
 The cap is convex and sometimes hollow down the middle.
 The gills are widely separated and of lighter color than the cap.

-The species grows in temperate and cold parts of Northern America and Europe.
+The species grows in North America and Asia.
 It is mycorrhizal, forming symbiotic associations with plants.
-It is an excellent food mushroom, especially fried or in soups.
+It is an excellent edible mushroom, especially fried or in soups.

 Taxonomy

 Molecular phylogenetics has shown that C. tubaeformis deserves its reclassification from Cantharellus to Craterellus.
 Additionally, it appears that there are two distinct genetic populations that have traditionally been called tubaeformis: one in Europe and eastern North America, and another in western North America.
 If these two groups are defined as separate species, the "eastern" yellowfoot would retain the scientific epithet tubaeformis due to the origin of the type specimens in Sweden.
-In 2017, scientists from the Oregon Biodiversity Information Centre suggested the classification Craterellus neotubaeformis for the variety found in western North America, though they note that they have "still not managed to write the paper!".
+In 2017, scientists from the Oregon Biodiversity Information Center suggested the classification Craterellus neotubaeformis for the variety found in western North America, but had "still not managed to write the paper".